julioefajardo/CarND-Term1-Project3/Report.md

 ###Model Architecture

 My model consists of a convolution neural network, with 7 convolutional layers, max-pooling and 3 fully conected layers.
 The size of the kernels varies according to the convolution layer, with 5x5, 3x3 and 1x1 filter sizes and depths between 32 and 128 (model.py lines 118-146).
 The first layer (Keras Lambda) was used to normalize the data between -0.5 to 0.5, the second layer is composed of 3 filters of size 1X1, in order to let the system choose the best color space of the images.
 This is followed by 2 convolutional blocks each composed of 32 filters of size 5X5, followed by a Max-Pooling layer with a (2,2) stride.
 Then, is followed by another 2 convolutional blocks each composed of 64 filters of size 3X3, followed by a Max-Pooling layer with a (2,2) stride.
 Then, is followed by another 2 convolutional blocks each composed of 128 filters of size 3X3.
 These convolution layers are followed by 3 fully connected layers with 128, 64 and 16 sizes respectively.
 I choose 'elu' activation for each layer, in order to get smoother steering angles in the output.
 Also, each layer was initialiazed with method proposed by X. Glorot in http://jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf.
 This, with the aim of get faster convergence.
 Moreover, the model contains Dropout layers and L2 Weight Regularizaton in order to reduce overfitting.
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 145).

 ```sh
 def regression_model():